 Rebuild by Needles was another sub-label launched by the brand in 2012, with collections of menswear apparel that’s been recreated by stitching multiple vintage and deadstock pieces together.
 The rest of the collection is an inventive medley of Ivy League Americana, hippie-dippy patterns, Cobain-esque grunge, and traditional Japanese arts- and-crafts motifs.
 It’s a tricky combo, but one that Shimizu has spent the better part of 30 years perfecting.
 And now the most stylish kids across the globe are catching on.

 Today Needles is a globally coveted brand that offers a highly referential yet ultimately singular concept of modern menswear.
 Here at Incu we stock all of the best selling styles from Needles, including the famous Needles track suits and vintage-inspired remade t-shirts, shirts, and trousers.
-Shop all the latest designs from the newest Needles collection, or browse other top brands like Engineered Garments, A.P.C., and Brain Dead.
+Shop all the latest designs from the newest Needles collection, or browse other top brands like Engineered Garments, A.P.C., and Blue Blue Japan.